roytuts/jwt/spring-security-api-auth-jwt/readme.rst

 Please follow the tutorial https://roytuts.com/spring-security-authentication-and-role-based-authorization-using-jwt/

-For spring boot 3 mainly java files will be appended with _3.
+For spring boot 3 mainly files which are having same names with other version of spring boot will be appended with _3.